A Unified Supply Chain Software Platform as the Foundation to Enable Digital Supply Chain Twins

 Since digital twins integrate with legacy operational and planning systems (ERP, TMS, and WMS), external data, and IoT devices, they make real-time data acquisition and supply chain monitoring a breeze.

 Finally, they enable businesses to set up predictive altering and action status trackers that detect patterns.
 This helps businesses stay on top of upcoming complications and fluctuations in markets.

 The pandemic has underlined the importance of transforming supply chains and empowering them with next-gen technologies to quickly adapt to disruptions like pandemics (where changes occur at breakneck speeds) while mitigating risks.

 An AI-powered digital supply chain management platform like GEP NEXXE™ can help enterprises set up a virtual replica of their supply chains for complete visibility, intelligence, agility, and resilience — crucial to keep up with rapidly changing market dynamics.

-Powered by GEP MINERVA™, GEP’s proprietary AI technology, GEP NEXXETM supports demand forecasting and big data analytics — critical components of an effective digital supply chain twin.
+Powered by GEP MINERVA™, GEP’s proprietary AI technology, GEP NEXXE supports demand forecasting and big data analytics — critical components of an effective digital supply chain twin.

 Schedule a demo today and find out how GEP can help future-proof your supply chain in an increasingly uncertain world.